UB-Mannheim/PalMA/INSTALL.md

 PalMA runs on Linux (tested on Debian 9 Stretch and Raspbian), needs a webserver with PHP and SQLite and some viewer programs.
 Hardware requirements are relatively low.
 For reasonable performance we recommend something at least as strong as a Raspberry Pi 3.

-In the following we will cover the following points you'll need to set up a PalMA station:
+In the following we will cover the points you'll need to set up a PalMA station:

-- Needed (and optional) Debian packages
+- Required (and optional) Debian packages
 - Webserver configuration (apache2 and nginx)
 - PalMA
 - Customizing your installation